Tourism Arrivals Outperform Expectations Through November

-(MENAFN- PR Newswire) NASSAU, The Bahamas, Jan.
-4, 2024 /PRNewswire/ -- The Bahamas continues its meteoric rise in tourism as air and sea arrivals reach unprecedented heights, marking sustained growth that has surpassed previous years' benchmarks.
+(MENAFN- Caribbean News Global) NASSAU, The Bahamas – The Bahamas continues its meteoric rise in tourism as air and sea arrivals reach unprecedented heights, marking sustained growth that has surpassed previous years' benchmarks.

 As of the end of November 2023, the cumulative count of foreign air and sea arrivals soared to a staggering 8,645,374, showcasing an astounding 41.8 percent surge compared to the corresponding period in 2022.
 This substantial increase reflects The Bahamas' unwavering allure and growing popularity among global travellers.

-The Honourable I. Chester Cooper, Deputy Prime Minister and Minister of Tourism, Investments & Aviation, lauded these remarkable achievements, highlighting the continued upward trajectory of visitor numbers.
+Chester Cooper, deputy prime minister and minister of tourism, investments and aviation, lauded these remarkable achievements, highlighting the continued upward trajectory of visitor numbers.

 Furthermore, sea arrivals for the year-to-date through November 2023 amounted to 6,938,193, unveiling a remarkable 49.1 percent escalation from 2022 and an impressive 42.4 percent rise compared to 2019.